knguyenOS/aws-cloud-resume-challenge/README.md

 ![S3](/Assets/S3.png)

 #### 2.4 AWS CloudFront
-While hosting a static resume website directly from S3 works, it’s considered less secure as it lacks HTTPS, rovides no layer for protection, and allows outsiders direct access.
-Instead, we can use [CloudFront with Origin Access Control (OAC)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) to make the page only accessible only via CloudFront Distribution link.
-This allows our S3 to be kept private and secure.
-This ensures all traffic is routed through CloudFront, where HTTPS is enabled by default.
+While hosting a static resume website directly from S3 works, it’s considered less secure as it lacks HTTPS, provides no layer for protection, and allows outsiders direct access.
+Instead, we can use [CloudFront with Origin Access Control (OAC)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) to make the page only accessible only via a CloudFront Distribution link.
+This allows our S3 to be kept private and secure and ensures all traffic is routed through CloudFront, where HTTPS is enabled by default.

 CloudFront generates a unique domain such as `d123abcd89ef0.cloudfront.net`, which can later be replaced with a more human-friendly custom domain name